steveklabnik/steveklabnik.com/src/pages/writing/memory-safety-is-a-red-herring.md

 But data races aren't undefined behavior in every programming language.
 For example, let's consider both Java and Go.
-Now I hate that I even have to pre-emptively say this, but I am *not* saying Java and Go are bad.
+Now I hate that I even have to preemptively say this, but I am *not* saying Java and Go are bad.
 I think these are good decisions for both of the two languages.
 And I think their decisions here are very informative.
 Language wars are stupid.
 Stop it.

-Java was the first time I remember hearing "yeah you can have data races but like, it's fine" about.
+Java was the first time I remember hearing, "yeah you can have data races but like, it's fine" about.
 I kinda lodged that fact in the back of my brain, and didn't think about it much.
-But lately I was wondering.
+But lately, I was wondering.
 So I went and read the Java specification, and more specifically, [Chapter 17](https://docs.oracle.com/javase/specs/jls/se21/html/jls-17.html).
 It contains this text: